BIJIANZIL/Console_based_Python_Calculator/README.md

 # 2.UML

 # 1.[**Use Case Diagram**](https://github.com/BIJIANZIL/Console_based_Python_Calculator/blob/main/WorkProcess/usecasediagram.png)
-Here ,I have used lucid chart to basically design the Use Case Diagram.Here this basically gives the rough/basic structure of my project.It is actually a visual representation of how users interact with teh system.It shows the different use cases and different types of users the system has.In this project ,some use cases are performing calculations,view calculation history,handling invalid input etc.
+Here ,I have used lucid chart to basically design the Use Case Diagram.Here this basically gives the rough/basic structure of my project.It is actually a visual representation of how users interact with the system.It shows the different use cases and different types of users the system has.In this project ,some use cases are performing calculations,view calculation history,handling invalid input etc.

 ![Image](WorkProcess/usecasediagram.png)